 This feature is demonstrated in the figure below:

 Cloudinary’s API already supports semantic image data analysis and extraction for website, web application, and mobile app developers.
 This rich information allows them to implement image searches, sorting, and classification.
 With semantic image metadata, you can enhance your image-rich sites and applications.
-These additional layers of information offer impressive cloud-based solutions for all of your online image management and manipulation needs.
+These additional layers of information offer impressive cloud-based solutions for all of your online image management and transformation needs.

 Now, both Cloudinary’s API and Media Library provide the ability to fetch Exif metadata, display auto-detected face coordinates, and indicate predominant colors.
 These features are available with all of Cloudinary’s plans, including the free version.
 Click here to setup a free Cloudinary account.